Val Lewton org

 Lewton's filmmaking contains a unique sensitivity to human characterization, an emphasis on quality on the screen and in the writing, and all achieved despite limited resources.
 Lewton always prepared the final shooting script himself and detailed it with visual information to make sure the director he chose would emphasize the elements Lewton most wanted to form the cinematic experience for his audience.

-When films are examined they are generally grouped by who the director was, or the star, or the studio, but in this one instance films are grouped according to their producer: Val Lewton.
+When films are examined they are generally grouped by who the director was, or the star, or the studio, but in this one instance these eleven films are grouped according to their producer: Val Lewton.

 Val Lewton diary entry January 22, 1946